 - No scoring movements are allowed in the hours between 9pm and 7am

 - Cloud flying is not allowed and will be penalised.
 The type of penalty applied will be agreed by the Task Committee but might include disqualification.

 - All pilots need to follow Airlaw, UK flying code and rules of the Cumbria Soaring Club.

-Entry to either race format takes the form of a charitable donation to Lake District Mountain Rescue and has a cost of £75 per competitor for the 2-day event and £35 for the 1-day event.
-Donations are also accepted to add a name to the waiting list when each event has been filled.
+Entry to either race format takes the form of a charitable donation to Charitable causes and has a minimum cost of £80 per competitor for the 2-day event and £45 for the 1-day event.
+Payment only becomes due when your registration has been accepted and you have been successful in your entry.

 The entry fee allows the organisers to arrange for each team’s safety to be protected through tracking technologies, to lay on food for pilots and supporters at the end of event festivities and to support the cost of the prizes and awards.
-Some funds may be carried forward for future events and any additional funds generated will be donated to the Lake District Mountain Rescue teams.
+Some funds may be carried forward for future events and any additional funds generated will be donated to charity.

 The number of participants is limited for both events.
-Provided spaces remain available, persons can enter via the X-Lakes website at any time up until the evening prior to the event taking place.
+Provided spaces remain available, persons can enter via the X-Lakes website at any time up until around one month prior to the event.

 Further Notes :

 A useful map of the Wainwrights is available via this link